 During the year ended December 31, 2018, the VLCC Front Circassia, which was accounted for as a direct financing lease asset, was sold to an unrelated third party.
-A loss of \$1.4 million was recorded on the disposal, the proceeds of which included \$17.9 million gross sales proceeds and compensation in the form of a loan note of \$4.4 million at fair value was received for the early termination of the charter (see Note 24: Related party transactions).
+A loss of \$1.4 million was recorded on the disposal, the proceeds of which included \$17.9 million gross sales proceeds and compensation in the form of a loan note of \$4.4 million at fair value was received for the early termination of the charter.
+This loan note was settled in February 2020 (see Note 24: Related party transactions).